-- Nominations come to the Board and Annual General Meeting for approval. - Board asked to appoint a Naming Committee to bring names forward to the Board for CFSC Nominations Committee.
-The Committee has three members, on staggered threeyear terms, so be it a new member or a re-appointment of an existing member, a Naming Committee is required to do this work. - Liaise with Clerk and member of the Executive for possible gaps to identify needs in the coming year and the names of people with gifts within CFSC. - Ask committee clerks for specific requirements for their committees (e.g., ideal number of committee members, specific skills/interests desired, more Young Friends, etc.); - Consult with the CFSC Clerk and General Secretary regarding specific needs for CFSC; - Ask committee clerks whether they recommend asking members whose first three-year term has come to an end to serve another term. - Hold a face-to-face meeting with other members of CFSC Nominating Committee if possible, including CFSC Clerk and members of the Executive if necessary, to identify upcoming vacancies.
+- Check-in with the Clerk of CFSC regarding information gleaned from exit interview conducted with CFSC members who completed their service at the rise of Yearly Meeting (see "Exit Interviews with board members" sub-section within "Board of Directors" section). - Nominations come to the Board and Annual General Meeting for approval. - Board asked to appoint a Naming Committee to bring names forward to the Board for CFSC Nominations Committee.
+The Committee has three members, on staggered three-year terms, so be it a new member or a re-appointment of an existing member, a Naming Committee is required to do this work. - Liaise with Clerk and member of the Executive for possible gaps to identify needs in the coming year and the names of people with gifts within CFSC. - Ask committee clerks for specific requirements for their committees (e.g., ideal number of committee members, specific skills/interests desired, more Young Friends, etc.). - Consult with the CFSC Clerk and General Secretary regarding specific needs for CFSC. - Ask committee clerks whether they recommend asking members whose first three-year term has come to an end to serve another term; - Hold a face-to-face meeting with other members of CFSC Nominating Committee if possible, including CFSC Clerk and members of the Executive if necessary, to identify upcoming vacancies.